MattRogowski/MyReactions/readme.txt

 27/09/16 - v0.0.1 -> Initial 'beta' release.
 27/09/16 - v0.0.1 -> v0.0.2 -> Fixes issue with forums in subdirectories, and fixes CSRF issue with adding and removing reactions.
 To upgrade, reupload ./inc/plugins/myreactions.php and ./jscripts/myreactions.js.
 Thanks to Devilshakerz for the CSRF tip (and my bad for forgetting to do it in the first place)
 07/10/16 - v0.0.2 -> v0.0.3 -> Fixes bug where button to add reactions was displayed to guests.
 To upgrade, reupload ./inc/plugins/myreactions.php
+29/01/17 - v0.0.3 -> v0.0.4 -> Fixes bug with hardcoded table prefix and XSS bug when reacting to posts.
+Thanks to myudev and Cu8eeeR/Eldenroot for the fixes/reports.
+To upgrade, reupload ./inc/plugins/myreactions.php
-XX/XX/XX - v0.0.3 -> v1.0.0 -> Fixes bug where database table prefix was hardcoded.
-Improvement to how reactions are removed.
+XX/XX/XX - v0.0.4 -> v1.0.0 -> Improvement to how reactions are removed.
 A count of how many reactions a user has received and given now shows in the postbit and on their profiles.
 Lists of who reacted to a post is now in a modal.
 To upgrade, deactivate, reupload ./inc/plugins/myreactions.php, upload ./inc/plugins/myreactions/myreactions.php to ./inc/plugins/myreactions/, activate.
-Thanks to @myudev for the database table prefix bug report and pull request, and Eldenroot/@Cu8eR for all the feedback and suggestions
+Thanks to Eldenroot/@Cu8eR for all the feedback and suggestions

-Copyright 2016 Matthew Rogowski
+Copyright 2017 Matthew Rogowski

  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.